chiraggavande/Mouseie/README.md

-# Face Direction Detection for Multi-Monitor Setup
+# Mouse control for Multi-Monitor Setup

 This Python project uses OpenCV and MediaPipe to detect a user's face direction and move the cursor to the appropriate monitor based on nose position calibration.
 It allows seamless navigation across multiple displays by tracking head movements.